 The Dosas look pristine white, so delicate and soft, yet taste so heavenly.
 Served with Groundnut Chutney that can only taste as good as it can be, if ground in mortar and pestle.
-The best combo I have ever eaten, the dosas would be porous and soft, with smoke infused smell as it was cooked on a stove that used wood, it leaves an unforgettable mark in your memory.
+The best combo I have ever eaten, the dosas would be porous and soft, with smoke-infused smell as it was cooked on a stove that used wood, it leaves an unforgettable mark in your memory.

 Those days, as there were no grinders, the batter was made by pounding rice.
 The powder is then mixed with water and left to ferment.
-Amma says her mother used to make porridge with the final left out grains that don’t get pounded into fine powder.
+Amma says her mother used to make porridge with the final left out grains that don't get pounded into a fine powder.
 This porridge was then mixed into the batter.

 We can call this Kanji Dosa with Onion paste with Kalagu Curry in Tamil.

 Potato is called as Bangaladumpa in some parts of Andhra.

 Ulli Karam - makes for 4 dosas

 - 1 medium Onions